CozyBunneh/todo-api/README.md

 # native
 ./mvnw integration-test -Pnative

-# jvm (you can enable or disable the native tests in the pom)
+# jvm (you can enable or disable the native tests in the pom by flipping the property skipITs)
 ./mvnw integration-test
 ```